Trump Tower Manila

 Trump Tower Manila, also known as Trump Tower at Century City, is a residential building located in Makati, Metro Manila, Philippines.
+The building is located at the Century City mixed-use complex in Makati Poblacion.
+It is the third tallest building in the Philippines and the second tallest in the Makati skyline.

+History

-The Trump Tower Manila showroom opened in early 2012, although the company has said that unit reservations started in September 2011.
-Groundbreaking of the building began in June 2012, with a scheduled opening in November 2017.
+The Trump Tower Manila showroom opened in early 2012, although the company stated that unit reservations started in September 2011.
+The groundbreaking ceremony of the building began in June 2012, with a scheduled opening in November 2017.
 Construction was nearly finished as of November 2016.
 The $150 million tower stands 57 stories high on completion.
-The building is located at the Century City mixed-use complex in Makati Poblacion.
-It is the third tallest building in the Philippines and second tallest in the Makati skyline.

-Century City Development Corp., a unit of Century Properties Group, developed the residential skyscraper with the brand name and mark under license from American real estate mogul and former President of the United States Donald Trump, Trump Marks Philippines LLC.

 Design and architecture

+Century City Development Corp., a unit of Century Properties Group, developed the residential skyscraper, under license from real estate mogul and President of the United States Donald Trump, through Trump Marks Philippines LLC.

-Trump Tower Manila's concept of the 'peeled' façade is articulated with internal balconies; the top and bottom corners peel away to accentuate the form of the tower.
-The facade's function is environmentally responsive, with light shelves and shading systems designed to react to the building's orientation in relation to sun's path.
+The design concept of Trump Tower Manila showcases a 'peeled' façade that incorporates internal balconies.
+This architectural feature is defined by the top and bottom corners that peel away.
+The façade also serves an environmentally responsive function, incorporating light shelves and shading systems to adapt to the building's orientation in relation to the sun's path.